mitkox/AKS-Edge/hands-on/install/install.md

     ```
 2. Restart the virtual machine to enable nested virtualization.

-3. check if Hyper-V is enabled using following command:
+3. Check if Hyper-V is enabled using following command:
     ```bash
     Get-WindowsOptionalFeature -Online -FeatureName *hyper*
     ```

 #### STEP 4: Install K8S or K3S in Windows 11 Pro
-AKS Edge Essentials can be deployed on either a single machine or on multiple machines forming a cluster.
-For both cases it must install AKS on each of the machines using the installer showed [HERE](https://review.learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-howto-setup-machine?branch=release-aks-lite#download-the-installer) to install K8S or K3S as its Kubernetes distribution, but for the same cluster you can only install the same Kubernetes distribution(k8s or k3s) and can't mixed.
+AKS EE can be deployed on either a single machine or on multiple machines forming a cluster.
+For both cases it must install AKS EE on each of the machines using the installer showed [HERE](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-howto-setup-machine#download-the-installer) to install K8S or K3S as its Kubernetes distribution, but for the same cluster you can only install the same Kubernetes distribution(k8s or k3s) and can't mixed.

 In this lab, we will use the K8S as Kubernetes distribution but you can deside if you want K3S, the installation steps is similar.

 1. Download K8S installer
-    Downlad K8S installer from this [link](https://aka.ms/aks-edge/k8s-msi).
+    Download K8S installer from this [link](https://aka.ms/aks-edge/k8s-msi).

 2. Install K8S
     Double-click the downloaded **AksEdge-K8s-0.7.22335.1024.msi** to start installation.